drardito/CS-Ed-Data-and-AI/Data and Education Course Outline Fall 2023.md

 ### Unit 1 - Setting the table/Diving In

-This week will lay the foundation of everything that is to follow.
+In this Unit, will lay the foundation of everything that is to follow.

 Here is what you will do this week: